Tilapia Farming in Lakes, Cages, and Tanks

 There are several different methods for aeration.
 Here in Brazil, we have seen the paddle aerators which sit on the surface of the water.
 Think of a paddle boat going down the Mississippi and you will understand what I mean.

 There are types that sit on the surface and push air down, and others that sit on or near the bottom and deliver air through a diffuser which will spread the air over a larger area.

 There are also windmills that will aerate ponds and lakes.
 These are an excellent idea when there is no electricity present.
 Solar panels are also used to drive a small pump to circulate water.

 Below is a photo I took from our balcony.
 This is one of our lakes in front of the house.
 This aerator is a 1.5 horsepower and will pull water from a depth of 1.8 meters.
 We also have a less powerful one in another lake that pulls water from 1.2 meters.
 This we use in a lake that has less fish and more natural wind.

 Tilapia Fish Cages

-The cages we have bought use plastic coated chain link as the cage.
+The cages we use are plastic coated chain link.
 This is on a metal frame and we have used 4 x 50L plastic bottles to keep each afloat.
-These cages are 3m x 3m and can take 900 fish each.
+These cages are 3m x 2m and can take 900 fish each.

 We have also bought others that are on a wooden frame with heavy gauge plastic netting as the cage.
 These will be used for our new fish as the holes are too small to allow a 30g fish to pass through.
 These are 2m X 2m and 1.2 meters deep.
 At maximum water level, they can take up to 600 fish.